MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/northwind-orders-canvas-part1.md

     > [!div class="mx-imgBorder"]
     > ![Add a label](media/northwind-orders-canvas-part1/aggregate-02.png)

-1. Move the new label so it appears under the status label:
+1. Move the new label so that it appears under the status label:

     > [!div class="mx-imgBorder"]
     > ![Resize and move the new label](media/northwind-orders-canvas-part1/aggregate-03.png)